 KGSP recommends that students avoid all non-essential travel, both domestic and international: COVID-19 is transmitted by direct interaction with infected people, which is increased by travel.
 This advice is benchmarked against national (e.g., CDC and MOH) and international (e.g., WTO) guidelines, and aligns with other countries’ recommendations.

-I understand the advice of staying in the United States, but what if I make my mind up to go to Saudi Arabia, anyway?
-How would KGSP help me, especially when Saudi Arabia reopens the border?
+I understand the advice of avoiding travel, but what if I want to travel anyway?
+How would KGSP help me, especially now that Saudi Arabia has reopened travel?

 It remains the Program’s recommendation to avoid all travel; this remains, however, an individual decision.

 If you chose to travel despite this recommendation, you assume the associated risks and responsibilities; while you will not be penalized from a programmatic standpoint, you must ensure that doing so will not jeopardize your ability to continue studies.